aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **MICR E-13B**  blank specification
+Specifies that the data should be decoded with  **MICR E-13B**  barcode specification

 ### MOST_COMMON_TYPES {#MOST-COMMON-TYPES}
 ```